ClingyNotes/desktop-client/README.md

-# desktop-client
+# ClingyNotes desktop-client
-Sticky Notes for the desktop
+Sticky/Grouped Notes for the desktop